Line & Verse - Chapters I & II

 Ethan hesitated only a moment before moving forward slowly, heart racing.
 Eli’s eyes held his, a faint smirk playing at his lips.
 He offered Ethan a cigarette, fingers brushing briefly during the exchange, sending a jolt through Ethan’s chest.

 “You seem tense,” Eli said softly, close enough now that his voice felt intimate, meant only for Ethan.
-“Westmore week getting to you?”
+“Orientation week getting to you?”

 Ethan shrugged awkwardly, eyes fixed on Eli’s mouth.